 The Courses app on Whop

-Creating lessons in the Courses app
+Creating lessons in the Course app

 Now that you’ve created your course, let’s add some lessons to it.
 You can: